ballerkobe808/invest/README - 5 MANAGING RENTALS.md

    Do you try to solve the problem before sending out a repair person?
    Who do you use for repairs?
 Electrical, plumbing, appliances?
    Do they have a handy man that they try to use for most repairs or do they use outside vendors?
 If they have a skilled handy man you may get quality work for less.
-   How do you handle maintenance and yard work?
+   How do you handle yard work?
-   Also, hammer out who would be responsible for yard maintenance.
 Is your property manager up to the task or is it something tenants should handle?

 6. Do you conduct routine property inspections?
    Property inspections help you catch problems and conduct maintenance before it’s too late.
 Whether it’s checking on how tenants are treating your spaces or ensuring that appliances and utilities are functioning correctly, spaces need to be kept in the best shape possible to prevent costly renovations and assure that the space isn’t being misused in any way.